Word-of-mouth happens when a message is worth sharing.

 Another way to get your product talked about is to make a game out of it.

-One builds a game when one measures performance.
+One builds a game when one measures performance (miles from airlines).

 Another way to build games is to get people to participate in a contest.
 Burberry built a website with stars and random people wearing Burberry clothes.
 The random people had to send their pics to Burberry.
 The website drove sales by 50%.